Password policies with Atlassian Access

 About password policies

-Set a password policy to help ensure that the people accessing your Atlassian Cloud products are using best practices when creating passwords.
-A password policy allows an organization admin to require that all of their managed users meet a minimum password strength and/or password expiry period.
+Atlassian Access provides password policies to help ensure that the people accessing your Atlassian Cloud products are using best practices when creating passwords.
+As an organization admin, you can use a password policy to require all of your managed users to meet a minimum password strength and/or password expiry period.

 As an Atlassian Cloud admin, there are a couple of things you need to have done before you can apply a password policy to your user's Atlassian accounts: